Reviewing Uses of Regulatory Compliance Monitoring: Discussion

 Moreover, and perhaps the main issue to underline here, is an overall inconsistency regarding the compliance and conformance terminology: In the strictest sense, conformance checking only relates to the relation between a process model and an event log and only when specific conditions regarding the checked conformance relation are met, also prove regulatory compliance~\cite{groefsemaUseConformanceCompliance2022}.
 Similarly, compliance checking at runtime checks the conformance between event log and regulatory constraints to prove regulatory compliance~\cite{groefsemaUseConformanceCompliance2022}.
 Conformance checking approaches that include other perspectives beyond the control flow, as we have seen multiple times in our study, can be understood as \emph{simultaneously} checking compliance \emph{and} conformance~\cite{groefsemaUseConformanceCompliance2022}.
 Hence, the boundary between conformance and compliance checking seems blurry, since conformance checking is commonly understood as strictly assessing a relation between a process model and an event log, and as applying process mining techniques so that from the relation between process model and event log information about regulatory compliance might be gained~\cite{groefsemaUseConformanceCompliance2022}.
 As a consequence, as argued by Groefsema et al., the terminologies have been used inconsistently in research, too~\cite{groefsemaUseConformanceCompliance2022}.
 In order to circumnavigate the difficulty in establishing whether a study did indeed check compliance or conformance, we instead assess them based on how they position themselves and how we found them in our two searches (either as compliance checking or conformance checking studies), and analyse them accordingly.
 This still allows us to compare how the two different viewpoints on data-driven process compliance monitoring differ in their usage.

 Finally, the inductive coding we applied to the studies is subjective due to the judgment and careful reading required.
-We addressed this threat by following a thorough protocol when analysing the studies, taking detailed notes during analysis, and clarifying uncertainties through discussions.
+We addressed this threat by following a thorough protocol when analysing the studies, taking detailed notes during analysis, and resolving uncertainties and disagreements through discussions.